EfekTyndall/internship-notes/Praktikumsbericht/Mirai Micropsi BPP Bericht.md

 ## Creating Positioning Skills

 The first step in the process is to define a starting point.
-This involves manually guiding the robot's Tool Center Point (TCP) to a specific location using the teach pendant.
+This involves manually guiding the robot's Tool Center Point (TCP)/ Gripper to a specific location using the teach pendant.

 For the picking task, the chosen starting position is [input joint position of the robot here] (refer to the teach pendant image for details on the joint position).
 This spot is selected to ensure the camera has a clear view of the entire work area for the picking task.

 For the placing task, the chosen starting position is [input joint position of the robot here] (refer to the teach pendant image for details on the joint position).
 This position is located above the holder where the bracket is placed, ensuring clear view of the bracket and its holder

-Both position is recorded in position registers [input position registers number here] (refer to the teach pendant's position register image) within the robot's controller, allowing for easy repetition of this setup in later tasks.
+Both position is recorded relative to robot base/ world coordinate in position registers [input position registers number here] (refer to the teach pendant's position register image) within the robot's controller, allowing for easy repetition of this setup in later tasks.

 [Insert image of the teach pendant showing joint position] [Insert image of the teach pendant showing position register]